Who we help

 Goodwill of the Heartland receives dedicated funding through the US Department of Labor and the US Department of Veterans Affairs to provide employment assistance to homeless veterans.
 Veterans Services are offered in Clinton, Muscatine and Scott Counties in Iowa and Henry, Rock Island and Whiteside Counties in Illinois.

 Goodwill offers day programming Monday - Friday to help people with disabilities and other barriers to more fully experience their community, build social and daily living skills and increase their independence.
-Day Habilitation services are offered in Burlington, Cedar Rapids, Clinton, Iowa City and the Quad Cities.
+Day Habilitation services are offered in Cedar Rapids, Iowa City and the Quad Cities.

 Supported Community Living